 Every engine cylinder, as you may already know, needs air, spark, and fuel to produce engine power.
 The other key component, that's never included into this formula, is the mechanical condition of the cylinder, specifically: the compression ability of the cylinder.

 So then, this test will help you to verify that the specific cylinder you are testing, is contributing an adequate compression pressure to produce the required power output requirements.

 This test article assumes that the engine starts and runs and that you're testing a misfire condition, but even if your engine doesn't start, this test will help you.

 NOTE: It's important that the engine NOT be cold, and yet not be hot.
 So, if the engine has been running for an extended amount of time, let it cool down.
 If the engine is cold then I suggest you start'er up for about 15 minutes.
 Now, if the engine in your car or mini-van doesn't start, then this doesn't apply to you and let me tell you that the compression test (in this article) will still work.

 OK, without further ado, here's the test:

-fuel injection must be disabled, so disconnect all 6 fuel injectors from their electrical connectors.
-This is important!
+Disable the fuel system.
+You can do this by disconnecting all 6 fuel injectors from their electrical connectors.